-The BTG ICT Cadet Program exists to train, inspire, and prepare future IT gurus without the hefty student loan attached.
+BTG setup the Cadet Program in 2011 to give the best start to students who are interested in a career in technology.
+We train, inspire, and prepare future IT gurus without the hefty student loan attached.

 We hear far more talk of cadetships within the trade industry, but what about IT?
-An industry that moves so quickly through the paces requires smart-thinking individuals adaptable to new technologies.
+An industry that moves so quickly it requires smart-thinking individuals who are adaptable to new technologies.

-“By the time students go into a university course, the course is already 5 years out of date.
-Within the IT industry, university programs just can’t keep up with relevant trends.”
-Steve Harris, Director.
+“By the time students finish a university course, the course is already out of date.
+Within the IT industry, university programs just can’t keep up with relevant trends.” says Steve Harris, Director.

 How it works:

-The program exists for students who have a huge interest in IT infrastructure specifically and want to enter the industry but wouldn’t have otherwise had the opportunity.
+BTG lets the local high schools know about the upcoming spaces in the program.
+They advise principals, IT teachers and career management staff who then identify potential students who have a huge interest in IT and want to enter the industry but wouldn’t have otherwise had the opportunity.

-Initial application > Work Experience Interview > 5 day work experience > Formal interview with candidate and parent > Employment contract and job offer
+Initial application > Work experience interview > 5 days work experience > Formal interview with candidate and parent > Employment contract and job offer

 - All the usual holiday and sick day entitlements of all other employees.

-- First year – one on one training with Steve Harris one day per week.
+- First year – one on one training with a 20+ years experienced engineer one day per week.

 - 4 years cadetship plus an additional 4 years as a qualified engineer.